Menu

 Remember help is always available at school if your child is having any problems online.

-If you, or anyone you know is worried about or dealing with, Cyberbullying, Child Exploitation, Online Protection or anything related to Internet safety you can speak to the following:
+If you, or anyone you know is worried about or dealing with Cyberbullying, Child Exploitation, Online Protection, Online Gaming, Online Gambling or anything related to Internet safety you can speak to the following:

 Designated Safeguarding Lead (DSL)